NormandaleWells/CSn/CS1/Half-open-ranges.md

 in which the sought-for element can be found, and sort algorithms often work by splitting the array in pieces and sorting the pieces separately.
-There are also times when over-allocate an array so can add items without reallocating and copying the array every time, and in that case we need to be able to deal with only the first N elements of the array.
+There are also times when we over-allocate an array so can add items without reallocating and copying the array every time, and in that case we need to be able to deal with only the first N elements of the array.